Prime Time (FireHouse album)

 Prime Time is the seventh studio album of the rock band FireHouse.
 It was released in 2003 by Pony Canyon in Japan, and in 2004 in the United States.

 It is the only album to feature Dario Seixas on bass guitar, who left after the album was finished.
 Allen McKenzie since took his place.
+It is Firehouse's final studio album of all original material with singer C.J.
+Snare before his death in April 2024.

 Track listing

 All songs written by Leverty and Snare except where noted.